How to Install Google Chrome on Debian 12 or 11

 Remove Google Chrome

-Should you decide to switch web browsers or need to free up system space over time, you can easily remove Google Chrome from your Debian Linux system with a few terminal commands.
+Should you switch web browsers or need to free up system space over time, you can easily remove Google Chrome from your Debian Linux system with a few terminal commands.
 If you installed the stable version of Google Chrome, use the following commands to remove it:

 sudo apt remove google-chrome-stable